Jeannette Miller

-Jeannette Miller - Jeannette de los Ángeles Miller Rivas - (b.
-Santo Domingo, Dominican Republic on 2 August 1944) is a writer, poet, narrator essayist and art historian of Dominican art.
+Jeannette Miller (Jeannette de los Ángeles Miller Rivas, born in Santo Domingo, Dominican Republic on 2 August 1944) is a writer, poet, narrator essayist and art historian of Dominican art.
 She was awarded the National Literature prize from her country in 2011.

 Biography

 Miller was the daughter of writer Fredy Miller and Rosa Rivas.
-Her father's own role as a writer influenced her from an early age, although was a was assassinated by the Trujillo regime on 5 May 1959.
+Her father's own role as a writer influenced her from an early age, although he was assassinated by the Trujillo regime on 5 May 1959.

 She completed her primary education at Colegio María Auxiliadora and her high school education at Colegio Apostolado de Santo Domingo.
-She earned her BA in Literature at the Universidad Autónoma de Santo Domingo, where she later taught.
+She earned her BA in literature at the Universidad Autónoma de Santo Domingo, where she later taught.
 She also taught at the Universidad Central del Este, the Escuela Nacional de Bellas Artes, the Seminario Arquidiocesano Santo Tomás de Aquino and at the Centro Bonó.